7orlum/Orlum.Text/README.md

 You can continue to use predefined set of format strings with NumericalPhraseFormatter, NumericalPhraseFormatter just adds new Format String `NP` that allows to select compatible to the given number form of phrase.
-NumericalPhraseFormatter works independently of current culture, you specify language directly in the format string after `NP` tag: `{0:NP;EN;ruble;rubles}`, but predefined set of format strings is culture-sensitive and you should specify cultureInfo in NumericalPhraseFormatter constructor
+NumericalPhraseFormatter works independently of current culture, you specify language directly in the format string after `NP` tag: `{0:NP;EN;ruble;rubles}`, but predefined set of format strings is culture-sensitive and you should specify `cultureInfo` in NumericalPhraseFormatter constructor.
+When `cultireInfo` is not specified it obtain the current locale setting of the operating system.

 ```cs
 using orlum.TypographyHelper;